It is important to follow Intel design guidelines and recommendations throughout the

 preliminary pin-out for an Intel FPGA using the

 Quartus® Prime Pin Planner before the source code is

 Early in the design process, the system architect typically has information about the

 standard I/O interfaces (such as memory and bus interfaces), IP cores to be used in the

 design, and any other I/O-related assignments defined by system requirements.

-to create or import custom IP cores that use I/O interfaces.
-Enter PLL and LVDS blocks,
+and enables you to create or import custom IP cores that use I/O interfaces.
+Enter PLL and

-including options such as dynamic phase alignment (DPA), because options affect the pin
+LVDS blocks, including options such as dynamic phase alignment (DPA), because options affect

-placement rules.
-When you have entered as much I/O-related information as possible, generate a
+the pin placement rules.
+When you have entered as much I/O-related information as possible,

-top-level design netlist file using the Create Top-Level Design File
+generate a top-level design netlist file using the Create Top-Level

 When planning is complete, the preliminary pin location information can be passed to PCB